 The Guinness Storehouse

-Finally, finish off the day’s sightseeing at one of the city’s most visited attractions, the huge seven-storey, Guinness Storehouse.
-It’s located on the site of St James’ Gate Brewery where Guinness has been brewed since 1759.
+Finally, finish the day’s sightseeing at one of Dublin’s most visited attractions, the enormous seven-storey Guinness Storehouse.
+It’s located next to the St James’s Gate Brewery, where Guinness has been brewed since 1759.

-Your visit includes a self-guided tour where you’ll learn about how Guinness is made, about the founder and a history of the brand’s advertising.
-Your visit is rounded off with a pint of the black stuff, of which over 50 million barrels a year are produced at St James Gate.
+Book a tour which includes a self-guided tour where you’ll learn about how Guinness is made, the company’s founder and the history of the brand’s advertising.
+Your visit is rounded off with a pint of the black stuff, of which 720 million litres a year are produced at the flagship St James’s Gate Brewery.

 After another busy day of sightseeing head for dinner at the lively Hairy Lemon cafe bar.
 You’ll enjoy delicious food while listening to traditional Irish music and slick Irish banter from the friendly staff.
 Vegetarian, vegan and gluten free options available.